NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/computation.rst

 Greater than or less than values:
 .................................

-You can specify only a minimum or maximum, to represent :greater than, or les than, for example a measurment below a detection limit might be less than a given value:
+You can specify only a minimum or maximum, to represent greater-than or less-than, for example a measurement below a detection limit might be less than a given value:

 .. code-block:: ipython